Pratham31/Drishti-Mail/README.md

 # Drishti-Mail

-## This app will help blind people to send mails to each other.
+## This app will help Visually challenged peoples to send mails to each other.
 Compatible with Google Assistant.

 ### Development is in progress 🚧